Amazon Blue Bloom Tarantula

 What Makes Xenesthis intermedia So Special?

-Natural Habitat & What That Means for Enclosure Setup
+Natural Habitat & Enclosure Considerations

 Housing & Substrate